 The first recipe with full pictures and method is below.

 First, here are some compelling reasons to give it a try.

-If you want to be healthier plant based food is the answer.
-Colourful vegetables not just look good but are full of pigments that are great antioxidants and nutrients and fibre.
-Grains and pulses have great balance of protein and carbs for energy, nuts and seeds have more protein and healthy oils.
+If you want to be healthier plant-based food is brilliant.
+Colourful vegetables look good as they are full of pigments (which are the antioxidants) nutrients and fibre.
+Grains and pulses have great balance of protein and carbs for energy and nuts and seeds add extra protein and healthy oils.

 Wholefoods aren’t just better for the environment, they don’t cost the earth in another way.
 There’s a misconception that healthy food is expensive.
 That only the middle-class or rich people can afford it.
 That people on low incomes have no choice but to eat the cheapest and processed foods from discount supermarkets.

 Healthy diets based on pulses, grains and vegetables are very cheap.
 Lentils, rice and split peas can cost as little as 50p or £1 a kilo.
 When cooked they double or triple in mass making the real cost less than 50p.
 Seasonal vegetables are also great value at around £1-£2 per kilo.
 We have calculated that these meals work out at about 50p a portion which is cheaper than processed foods like burgers and frozen chips—which cost at least £1 a meal.
 Takeaway food is more like £3 to £5 a person.
 So this hearty home cooking can save you a packet.

 Intensively produced animal products are not good for us, the environment or the animals themselves.
 That is why a lot of people are opting out and only eating organic and outdoor grass-fed produce.
 But even free range animals have to killed to produce meat so lots of others are taking themselves out of that food chain completely by going vegetarian or vegan.